 The nearest airport is Bari, barely a 30 minute drive away.
 However, if you’re coming from outside of Europe it might be quicker and considerably cheaper to fly direct to Rome and make the 5 hour drive to Polignano a Mare.
 This route also gives you the option to stop at some other hidden gems in southern Italy like Casertavecchia and Castelmezzano.

-To book a rental car from Rome or anywhere else in Italy you can use the search bar below.
+To book a rental car from Rome or anywhere else in Italy you can use the link below.
 Note that old town Polignano a Mare is car-free.
 Most accommodations, however, have a designated parking place outside the city that you can reserve for an extra fee.
 Once you get to Polignano a Mare, you won’t really need the car.
 So park it and enjoy a car-free time in the splendid coastal city.

 Getting to Polignano a Mare by train is also a possibility.
 It’s on the main Italian rail network, TrenItalia, though is not exactly straightforward from the Bari airport or Rome airport.
 If you’re coming from a major city center in Italy, it’s not bad though.